Technological University of Panama: History

 The Universidad Tecnológica de Panamá (UTP) is the highest hierarchy public institution, regarding higher education in Panama.
 It was formerly the Engineering School of the University of Panama, which in 1975 became the Polytechnic Institute and, due to the need of a new model of university, became the Universidad Tecnológica de Panamá, by means of Law 18 of August 13, 1981.

 On October 9, 1984 the Universidad Tecnológica de Panamá was definitively organized by means of Law 17.
 Law 57 of July 26, 1996 modifies and adds to Law 17 of 1984.

-Since the class of 1981, the nation has received uninterruptedly the delivery of more than 43,000 professionals from the UTP; their knowledge, skills and vision contribute to the development of the Republic of Panama.
 UTP started with six bachelor's degrees and 15 technical careers.
 Currently it offers 43 advanced careers, 28 bachelor's degrees and 21 technical careers.

-The synergy created with the Panamanian Government, private sector and society allows the UTP to maintain a state of the art academic offer and to contribute efficiently with the technological and social development of the country.
-Valuable links developed with prestigious academic institutions, research centers, organizations and corporations of other countries, ensure a successful participation in the global village.

 Its current academic offer is the best evidence of institutional growth.
 There are 131 careers at different levels, as follows: 2 Doctorate studies, 40 master's degrees, 26 postgraduate courses, 1 Professor Career, 4 Specializations, 8 Diplomas, 14 Bachelor's degrees in Engineering, 14 Bachelor's degrees, 8 Bachelor's degrees in Technology and 14 Technical careers.
 Regarding demand, it has increased from 5,735 students on 1981 to 18,000 on 2011.

-It has a Faculty of 1,234 professors, 30% of them teaching full-time and an administrative crew of 1,200 people.
-UTP is the national leader in engineering research; and a reference point of expertise in technology.
+It has a Faculty of professors, 30% of them teaching full-time and an administrative crew of 1,200 people.